ritvikj7/LambdaRays/haskell/README.md

 - For our 3rd feature, we outlined that we wanted **”Basic Shading Support”**.
 We have essentially accomplished this by adding a very well-established BRDF called Blinn-Phong for applying specular, Lambertian Reflectance for applying diffuse, and simple ambient colour to our shading of non-metallic (matte) surfaces.
 While not as physically-based as something like GGX, it is a very strong and effective shading model that accomplishes our needs for the MVP.
 Here is the link to the code: https://github.students.cs.ubc.ca/xyzarman/CPSC312-Haskell-Project/blob/dbe3946e72d6ba6edada83e0806f6ceb2e867e4d/haskell/src/PixelShader.hs#L62-L76
 - For our last feature, we outlined that we wanted **”Primitive shadow ray support”**.
 We have accomplished that by adding a `shadowRay` query into our `shadeSphere` function.
 We check for intersections from this `shadowRay` to every other scene object (excluding itself to avoid self-intersection to avoid shadow acne) to see if the pixel is occluded from the light.
 If it is, we shade it the ambient colour, otherwise, we shade it as if it were exposed to light.
 Here is the link to the code: https://github.students.cs.ubc.ca/xyzarman/CPSC312-Haskell-Project/blob/dbe3946e72d6ba6edada83e0806f6ceb2e867e4d/haskell/src/PixelShader.hs#L33-L45

-## How to run the MVP
+### How to run the MVP:

 To run the MVP, all you need to do is run
 - `stack build`
 - `stack run`
 - And then the output will be written out to the 'output.png'

-You can also certain parameters like the image resolution, samples per pixel (spp), and number of child rays.
+You can also control certain parameters like the image resolution, samples per pixel (spp), and number of child rays.

-To adjust these parameters, you can go into [src/Camera.hs](https://github.students.cs.ubc.ca/xyzarman/CPSC312-Haskell-Project/blob/d31e67dc95db46f7276bd3723dc53987f3728ff9/haskell/src/Camera.hs#L6) and adjust [spp](https://github.students.cs.ubc.ca/xyzarman/CPSC312-Haskell-Project/blob/d31e67dc95db46f7276bd3723dc53987f3728ff9/haskell/src/Camera.hs#L6) to 5-15 and also adjust [imgWidth](https://github.students.cs.ubc.ca/xyzarman/CPSC312-Haskell-Project/blob/d31e67dc95db46f7276bd3723dc53987f3728ff9/haskell/src/Camera.hs#L15) to be something higher resolution (like 720 or 1080).
-You can also adjust [rayDepth](https://github.students.cs.ubc.ca/xyzarman/CPSC312-Haskell-Project/blob/d31e67dc95db46f7276bd3723dc53987f3728ff9/haskell/src/PixelShader.hs#L88) to be something higher than 3 (e.g. 5) if you want better inter-reflections, albeit I haven't really tested if it create much better results so your mileage may vary.
+To adjust these parameters, you can go into [src/Camera.hs](https://github.students.cs.ubc.ca/xyzarman/CPSC312-Haskell-Project/blob/d31e67dc95db46f7276bd3723dc53987f3728ff9/haskell/src/Camera.hs#L6) and adjust [spp (samples per pixles)](https://github.students.cs.ubc.ca/xyzarman/CPSC312-Haskell-Project/blob/d31e67dc95db46f7276bd3723dc53987f3728ff9/haskell/src/Camera.hs#L6) to 5-15 and also adjust [imgWidth](https://github.students.cs.ubc.ca/xyzarman/CPSC312-Haskell-Project/blob/d31e67dc95db46f7276bd3723dc53987f3728ff9/haskell/src/Camera.hs#L15) to be something higher resolution (like 720 or 1080).
+You can also adjust [rayDepth](https://github.students.cs.ubc.ca/xyzarman/CPSC312-Haskell-Project/blob/d31e67dc95db46f7276bd3723dc53987f3728ff9/haskell/src/PixelShader.hs#L88) to be something higher than 3 (e.g. 5) if you want better inter-reflections, albeit we haven't really tested if it create much better results so your mileage may vary.

 Note: I would not go beyond the parameters I specified given it will even take a long time at `720p` at `spp = 5` so be prepared to wait a long time if you choose to do this.